JiteshNayak2004/PD_OPENLANE/README.md

  - Syntax for the PMOS and NMOS descriptiom:
      - `[component name] [drain] [gate] [source] [substrate] [transistor type] W=[width] L=[length]`
  - All components are described based on nodes and its values
+ -  cload out 0 10pf means cload is connected b/w node out and 0 and has value 10pf
  - `.op` is the start of SPICE simulation operation where Vin will be sweep from 0 to 2.5 with 0.5 steps
- - `tsmc_025um_model.mod` is the model file containing the technological parameters for the 0.25um NMOS and PMOS The steps to simulate in SPICE:
+ - `tsmc_025um_model.mod` is the model file containing the technological parameters for the 0.25um NMOS and PMOS

+The steps to simulate in SPICE:
 ```
 source [filename].cir